SamueleSoraggi/HMMploidy/README.md

 For each base name, there are two outputs:
 * a `.pdf` file with inferred ploidy numbers for each individual
-* a `.hiddenMarkovPloidy` file where, for each individual, results are arranged on lines as it follows:
+* a `.HMMploidy` file where, for each individual, results are arranged on lines as it follows:
    * File name and sample name
    * starting probability vector $\delta$ of inferred ploidy numbers
    * transition matrix $A$ printed on one line (column by column)